KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ## General Guidance for New Team Members

 Getting started in a new environment will take time.
-We don\'t expect everyone to be up and running within a week!
-In general, new team members can expect it to take about a month to get all on-boarding tasks complete.
-Depending on your starting knowledge, a new team member might spend several months learning basic computational skills and reading papers.
+We don't expect everyone to be up and running within a week!
+In general, new team members can expect it to take about a month to complete all onboarding tasks.
+Depending on your starting knowledge, you might spend several months learning basic computational skills and reading papers.
 There is no rush!
-Here, at the HEART-GeN lab, we believe a strong foundation takes time and everyone learns at different rates.
+At the HEART-GeN lab, we believe that building a strong foundation takes time and that everyone learns at a different pace.

 ## New Team Member Essentials

 ### HR information

--   Department/University: You will be with Rachel Rodriguez who will give the Department/University onboarding.
+-   Department/University: Rachel Rodriguez will guide you through departmental and university onboarding.
--   Lab specific: You will recieve several emails from either Dr. Benjamin or the lab manager inviting you to Slack and GitHub.
+-   Lab-specific: You will receive several emails from either Dr. Benjamin or the lab manager inviting you to Slack and GitHub.

 ### Lab culture

 Headphones are required during normal work hours.
 Normal work hours are Monday to Friday from 0800 to 1800.
-Outside of those hours, please be respectful for your fellow team members.
+Outside of those hours, please be respectful of your fellow team members.

-## New Team Member On-boarding Tasks
+## New Team Member Onboarding Tasks

 ### First-day tasks

--   Joining Slack
+-   Join Slack
--   Read lab manual
+-   Read the lab manual
--   High-Performance Computing (HPC) cluster access (Quest and NSF ACCESS)
+-   Obtain High-Performance Computing (HPC) cluster access (Quest and NSF ACCESS)
--   Lab-specific software access
+-   Obtain access to lab-specific software
--   Goals meeting with Dr. Benjamin
+-   Attend a goals meeting with Dr. Benjamin

 ### First two weeks tasks